 "At me, you mean."
 She edged around him and headed for the couch.
 "I doubt that she could get mad at you at this point."

 He shrugged.
 "She's been mad at me plenty of times.
 Just not lately is all."

 She smiled.
 "I ran into Faith there too."

 He watched her intently.

 "We made peace.
 Or our version of it."

 "Good.
 Faith's alright."

 She laughed mockingly.
 "I hardly take that as a recommendation, Spike."
-She looked around, as if reacquainting herself with the living room.
+She looked around, felt as if she was reacquainting herself with the living room.

 "Wasn't much time last night for the full story."

-"Or else she didn't want to make me any more angry than I already was."
+"Or else she didn't want to make me any angrier than I already was."